maldworth/aldsoft.acord/README.md

 ## Building from Source

  1. Clone the source down to your machine.
- 1. Build in visual studio
+ 1. Build in visual Studio 2015

 ## Building from Source (with gulp)